 A great supporting cast is at hand to provide a series of red-herrings.
 In addition to Lee Jones, the cast also includes Brad Dourif (One Flew Over the Cuckoo’s Nest) as Dunaway’s shady chauffeur.
 Raul Julia (Kiss of the Spider Woman) is Dunaway’s brooding ex-husband, and Rene Auberjonois (M*A*S*H), and Rose Gregorio (True Confessions) plays Dunaway’s friends.

 Conclusions & Final Thoughts:

 Eyes of Laura Mars doesn’t accomplish what it set out to achieve (it comes close, though), but there is something irresistible about schlock trying to pass for high art — isn’t it funny to see a pig wearing lipstick?
 It helps a great deal that Dunaway doesn’t phone it in; it is as if she was told that this was a play by Ibsen or Chekhov.
-She makes the movie watchable, and she’s surrounded by the best team money can buy.
+She makes the movie watchable, and she’s surrounded by the best team money can buy — it a fun thriller!
 Color, 104 minutes, Rated R.